 The study of choral literature and conducting technique with an emphasis on European classical and Contemporary choral music (including selected choral-orchestral repertoire).
 The weekly class will meet in a combined literature and seminar and conducting practicum with piano and/or small instrumental ensemble.
-D. Rao.
 Prerequisite: EMU430H1.
 Exclusion: EMU430Y1.
-Not offered 2009-10.